 If you have Disabilities or other Special Needs:

-• Register with your County OEM and local Police Department.
-Let them know of the assistance you might need during an evacuation or other emergency.
+• Register with the state's Register Ready program so that your local emergency staff knows of the assistance you might need during an evacuation or other emergencies.

 If you Do Not Own a Car or Cannot Drive:

 • Contact the fire department for details on the evacuation plans for transit-dependent individuals.